- To Do List

 ○ Dependent(s) documents if applicable

-Below are the dates and times of the Check-In Presentation and Orientation:
+Below are the dates and times of the Check-In Presentation:

 Location: Yoakley Hall, Room 109